jwest75674/chia-suspend/README.md

 Currently set up to run/call 'sudo criu' internally.
 Untested, but this may required passwordless sudo, as is the case in my plotting VM.

 Written by a self-taught programmer who is keen to receive constructive criticism and/or contributions.
+(Still learning, be gentle!)